Merryfield Academy Financial Aid Mission Statement

 *Tuition rates, equipment and supplies fees are subject to change during the academic year.

-Although the cost of being a student at Merryfield School of Pet Grooming is low compared to any other Pet Grooming School, educational expenses can strain your budget.
+Although the cost of being a student at Merryfield Academy is low compared to any other Pet Grooming School, educational expenses can strain your budget.
 Merryfield participates in federal and state programs in order to offer eligible students several options for financial aid.

 Understanding Your Financial Aid Awards